Aash43/EHP/README.md

-THIS IS DOESN'T WORK ANYMORE AND AN UPADTE IS ONE THE WAY!<br>

 # EHP(exam hack program)
+THIS DOESN'T WORK ANYMORE AND AN UPADTE IS ONE THE WAY!<br>
 Hack for exam.net - made by JamesRob123.<br>
 Developed for use with chrome and tested on chrome version 81.0.4044.129.